maddison-wells/recipebook/README.md

 # Update Logs

+## Friday 5th April

+Spent some time restyling, thought about adding a shopping list function.
+I was thinking of having each ingredient have a radio button and when selected, that ingredient is populated into a shopping list.
+Will most likely need a another database to store these.

+Created a HamburgerNav component and will use this to navigate to pages like categories and favourites.

+Reconfigured database to have a favourites column and made a love heart icon that can be toggled to filled/unfilled based on if the recipe is a favourite or not.
+Had issues updating the existing recipes to not have a null value but was able to fix this and get the fetch working again.

 ## Wednesday 27th March

 Was able to identify the issue with the add function, changing the column definition to 'LONGTEXT' however, it looks like I will need to create a relationship for the ingredients if I want to keep them stored as an array.